hedleyproctor/hibernate-mapping-and-query-examples/readme.md

  * Using a join formula to join on one of two columns
  * Accessing an index collection element in HQL
  * Using the "between" keyword
+ * Converting join queries to correlated sub-queries
+ * When flushing occurs

 The project is built using Maven, and sets up an HSQLDB to run.
 Hence, if you have maven installed, to run the examples just type: